 [ITU-T M.3702] provides protocol neutral requirements and analysis for the generic notification management service, which defines the generic functions that are to be implemented by a protocol-specific management paradigm.
 In this framework, the generic notification management model is mapped to JSON/HTTP definition.

 The following Table 2 indicates the mapping from [ITU-T M.3702] to the REST-based notification service.

-Table 2 – Notification Operations Mapping from M.3702 to Q.rest
+Table 2 – Notification Operations Mapping from M.3702 to Q.819